abadi199/elm-creditcard/README.md

 This component implements [The Elm Architecture (TEA)](http://guide.elm-lang.org/architecture/index.html), so if you're application also implements TEA, then using this components is simply by adding it to be part of your `view`, `update`, and `Model`.

-You can use this component in two ways, one is by rendering the whole form together, or rendering each sub-components individually.
+You can use this component in two ways; one is by rendering the whole form together, or rendering each input fields and card individually.

 **Example of rendering the whole form:**
 ```haskell